 Information for Section II of this report is derived from IPRO's validation of each CHC MCO's performance measure submissions.
-Performance measure validation as conducted by IPRO includes applicable PA-specific performance
+Performance measure validation as conducted by IPRO includes applicable PA-specific performance measures as well as Healthcare Effectiveness Data and Information Set (HEDIS[®]) measures for each CHC MCO.
+Within Section II, CAHPS Survey results follow the performance measures.

-For the CHC MCOs, the information for the compliance with Structure and Operations Standards in Section III of the report is derived from the Department's monitoring of the MCO, from the CHC Agreement, and from National Committee for Quality Assurance ( $NCQA^{TM}$ ) accreditation results for the MCO.
+For the CHC MCOs, the information for the compliance with Structure and Operations Standards in Section III of the report is derived from the Department's monitoring of the MCO, from the CHC Agreement, and from National Committee for Quality Assurance (NCQA[TM]) accreditation results for the MCO.